 - 2.77 On 7 March 2022, The Department for Business, Energy and Industrial Strategy (BEIS) announced Kiwa Limited as the organisation responsible for assessing equivalent standards and certification schemes in relation to the criteria for woodfuel quality under the Non-Domestic RHI.
-For further information on this announcement please contact Kiwa directly by or mail at uk.ndrhi.equivalencescheme@kiwa.com or call +44 (0) 1242677877. - 2.78 Participants using solid biomass which is waste or is wholly derived from waste in their accredited RHI installation will not be required to meet the woodfuel quality criteria set out above. - 2.79 Participants who self-report will be required to retain any evidence that demonstrates the relevant consignments of woodfuel they have used comply with the criteria for woodfuel quality (as outlined above at 2.76), in addition to meeting the land and greenhouse gas (GHG) emission limit criteria.
+For further information on this announcement please contact Kiwa directly by or mail at uk.ndrhi.equivalencescheme@kiwa.com or call +44 (0) 1242677877. - 2.78 Participants using solid biomass which is waste or is wholly derived from waste in their accredited RHI installation will not be required to meet the woodfuel quality criteria set out above. - 2.79 Participants using wood which does not fall within the definition of "woodfuel" as per the RHI Regulations will not be required to meet the woodfuel quality criteria set out above. - 2.80 Participants who self-report will be required to retain any evidence that demonstrates the relevant consignments of woodfuel they have used comply with the criteria for woodfuel quality (as outlined above at 2.76), in addition to meeting the land and greenhouse gas (GHG) emission limit criteria.
 This evidence may be requested as part of the Fuel Measurement and Sampling (FMS) review process.
-It may also be requested at other points in time, for example as part of a site audit. - 2.80 Such evidence will likely take the form of a certification document or evidence of a valid certification number.
+It may also be requested at other points in time, for example as part of a site audit. - 2.81 Such evidence will likely take the form of a certification document or evidence of a valid certification number.
 In order to reduce review time, when adding a consignment of woodfuel, please provide this evidence alongside your amended FMS questionnaire for review.
 Additionally, when reviewing an amended FMS, we may request this evidence for pre-existing woodfuel consignments.
-Please ensure that you obtain this information and evidence for all consignments of woodfuel being used. - 2.81 Participants who are required to produce an annual sustainability audit report as part of their compliance with the sustainability requirements of the RHI scheme, will be required to extend the scope of their annual sustainability audit reports to include
+Please ensure that you obtain this information and evidence for all consignments of woodfuel being used.

-- information on any woodfuel used in the relevant reporting period, and whether such woodfuel complies with the criteria for woodfuel quality as outlined above. - 2.82 The requirement to extend the scope of the sustainability audit report will not affect the date by which this report is due or the periods this report must cover.
-For more information about sustainability audit reports please refer to the Non-Domestic RHI Sustainability Audit Guidance for Participants and Auditors. - 2.83 For further information on the criteria for woodfuel quality, please refer to chapter 4 of Guidance Volume 2: ongoing obligations and payments16.
+- 2.82 Participants who are required to produce an annual sustainability audit report as part of their compliance with the sustainability requirements of the RHI scheme, will be required to extend the scope of their annual sustainability audit reports to include information on any woodfuel used in the relevant reporting period, and whether such woodfuel complies with the criteria for woodfuel quality as outlined above. - 2.83 The requirement to extend the scope of the sustainability audit report will not affect the date by which this report is due or the periods this report must cover.
+For more information about sustainability audit reports please refer to the Non-Domestic RHI Sustainability Audit Guidance for Participants and Auditors. - 2.84 For further information on the criteria for woodfuel quality, please refer to chapter 4 of Guidance Volume 2: ongoing obligations and payments16.